 The average frequency per day from Prague to Vienna is:

-However, we recommend checking specific travel dates for your journey between Prague and Vienna as scheduled services by flight, bus or train can vary by season or day of the week.
+However, we recommend checking specific travel dates for your route to Vienna from Prague as scheduled services by bus, flight or train can vary by season or day of the week.

-These are the most popular departure and arrival points from Prague to Vienna:
+These are the most popular departure and arrival points when traveling from Prague to Vienna:

-Yes, there are direct routes from Prague to Vienna with the following travel companies:
+Yes, there are direct services available from Prague to Vienna with the following travel companies:

-Direct services to Vienna tend to save you time and add more convenience as you won't need to transfer at another stop in between, so it's worth paying attention to before booking tickets for your route.
+Direct services tend to save you time and add more convenience in getting you to Vienna as you won't need to transfer at another stop in between, so it's worth paying attention to before booking your tickets between Prague and Vienna.

-When planning your trip from Prague to Vienna, it’s good to keep in mind what tickets to purchase and their prices in the next 7 days:
+When planning your trip from Prague to Vienna, it’s good to keep in mind what tickets to book and their prices in the next 7 days: